Rotorua Museum of Art and History

 The Rotorua Museum, originally built as the Rotorua Bath House more than 100 years ago, is one of New Zealand’s National Heritage icons.
 But 100 years after opening, the Rotorua Bath House remained uncompleted.
 To celebrate its 2008 centenary, Rotorua District Council, in cooperation with the Rotorua Museum Centennial Trust, began the final phase of a project to complete the Bathhouse building to its original 1908 design concepts, and greatly enhance and extend the museum functions within.

-- Stage III, by far the largest stage of the project, South Wing addition and refurbishment, opened in September 2011.
+- Stage III: The most extensive phase of the project by far, the South Wing addition and refurbishment, opened in September 2011.

 The brief was to complete the original design concept: which would also make the building’s footprint symmetrical – radiating out from the iconic front entrance.
-The South Wing of the Bath House was the most incomplete section of the building, requiring significant work.
+The South Wing of the Bath House was mostly incomplete, requiring significant work.
 For the Category 1 Historic Building, it was vital to retain the architectural integrity of the original structure while complying with current building and seismic strengthening standards.
 RDT Pacific worked closely with heritage architects and local iwi, also managing the design documentation.